iterative/dvc.org/static/docs/commands-reference/config.md

   > These warnings are automatically turned off when `cache.type` is manually
   > set.

-- `cache.local` - name of a local remote to use as local cache.
+- `cache.local` - name of a local remote to use as cache directory.
+(Refer to `dvc remote` for more information on "local remotes".)
 This will overwrite the value provided to `dvc config cache.dir` or `dvc cache dir`.
-  Refer to `dvc remote` for more information on "local remotes".

 - `cache.ssh` - name of an
   [SSH remote to use as external cache](/doc/user-guide/external-outputs#ssh).